By Zora Benhamou, Hack My Age

 The beauty of yoga is its accessibility – almost anyone can do it.
 Yoga’s controlled breathing exercises and inventive physical poses are designed to increase strength and flexibility.
 Linked to yoga’s stress-reducing effects is an ability to lower your blood pressure and heart rate.

 Don’t hold onto any preconceptions about yoga.
 You don’t need to be flexible to do it!
-There are classes to suit all levels, and because of all the different styles of yoga, you can try various groups until you find the right one for you.
+There are classes to suit all levels (even online), and because of all the different types of yoga, you can try various groups until you find the right one for you.

 At its most basic, meditation is simply taking a break from your daily activities and helping the mind to find peace and quiet.
 Meditation has been shown to improve mental alertness and help people to overcome various problems such as anxiety, depression and more.